Video game controversies: Lack of crediting

 In-game credits serve as official references, and are aggregated by websites such as MobyGames and Giant Bomb.
 If a person is not credited, they could still include their work experience in their portfolio or CV, but they might have difficulties backing this up during a job interview.
 Moreover, non-disclosure agreements might actually prevent them from doing so.
 In 2006, a survey by the IGDA found that 35% of the respondents either "don't ever" or "only sometimes" receive official credit.
 In subsequent years, Mythic, Codemasters, and Rockstar Games all self-confirmed that they at some point had a policy of only crediting employees who stayed until the end of development.
 This has been denounced as a way of trapping workers in the company, and punishing them if they leave.
 Rockstar, which was particularly criticized over this, eventually abolished the policy.
-A 2021 Washington Post article stated the issue was still "a huge area of concern". Švelch (2021), in Games and Culture, found that credit omission frequently occurs when work is outsourced, and is particularly common in freemium games.
+In 2021, The Washington Post stated that the issue was still "a huge area of concern".
+Jan Švelch wrote in a 2021 Games and Culture article that credit omission frequently occurs when work is outsourced, and is particularly common in freemium games.